-- Plot rebound height as a function of temperature for each type of ball, with appropriate errors included. - Estimate the glass transition temperature for each type of ball. - Relate your findings to the performance of each type of ball.
+- Plot rebound height as a function of temperature for each type of ball. - Estimate the glass transition temperature for each type of ball. - Relate your findings to the performance of each type of ball. - Explain why advanced squash players whack the daylights out of the ball before starting a game.